Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Data Availability

 \section{Data Availability}

 The data underlying this article were provided by the Horizon-AGN collaboration by permission.
-The catalogues of dual AGN generated for this article will be made publicly available, details to be finalized after acceptance of the paper.
-The catalogues will contain IDs, masses of MBHs and galaxies, AGN luminosity, Eddington ratio and $x,\,y, \, z$ position of the AGN.
+The catalogues of dual AGN generated for this article are available in the CDS data base, via \href{ftp://cdsarc.u-strasbg.fr/pub/cats/J/MNRAS/}{ftp://cdsarc.u-strasbg.fr/pub/cats/J/MNRAS/} or \href{http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/MNRAS/}{http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/MNRAS/}.